rey5137/robot-runner-plugin/README.md

 - Open Settings/Preferences > Tools > Robot Runner Settings.

-- Tick checkbox at column "Test Suite" / "Test Case" to select which configuration will be shown in "Run Robot ..." menu.
+- Tick checkbox at the column "Test Suite" / "Test Case" to select which configuration will be shown in "Run Robot ..." menu.

 ### View Robot result

 - Open Robot's output.xml file in IntelliJ

-- Choose tab "Robot result"
+- Choose the tab "Robot result"

+### View file in Argument/Assignment table

+- In Value column of Argument/Assignment table, if a value is a file path, then an open file icon will be shown in left size of cell.

+- Click the open file icon to view file.

 <!-- Plugin description end -->